-Pear trees are the best; mainly for the fruit.
+Pear trees are the best!
 Pears are my favorite fruit, or at least the fruit I eat the most of.
 In college I’d eat 3-4 a day, and while I have scaled that back, I still love them and usually eat one a day.

 Why pears rock…